xaverfleer/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/hooks/actions.md

 ### Description

-<p>This hook fires before customer accounts are created and passes the form data (username, email) and an array of errors.</p> <p>This could be used to add extra validation logic and append errors to the array.</p>
+This hook fires before customer accounts are created and passes the form data (username, email) and an array of errors.
+This could be used to add extra validation logic and append errors to the array.

 ### Parameters